cedav12/Garbage-collection-GIT/git-prune.md

 ![image](images/screenshot2.PNG)

 * Here can be seen that references no more points at the second commit.
-Commit could be still reachout by command `git checkout <commit 2 hash>`, but now the commit is detached from the main branch.
+The commit could be still reached by command `git checkout <commit 2 hash>`, but now the commit is detached from the main branch.

 ## Git prune
 `git prune` is a command included in its parent command `git gc`.
 Git prune prunes all unaccessible objects form repository.
 The aim of this is to clean the working directory and prevent it from being chaotic.
-Git garbage collection automatically from time to time (which is defaultly set) detects unreachable objects and move them to pack file (these objects could by located by command `git prune-packed`).
-Usally there is no need to use directly `git prune`, `git gc` should be run instead.
-We will see on the example below how does the `git prune` command works:
+Git garbage collection automatically from time to time (which is defaultly set) detects unreachable objects and moves them to pack file (these objects could by located by command `git prune-packed`).
+Usually there is no need to use directly `git prune`, `git gc` should be run instead.
+We will see on the example below how the `git prune` command works:

 `$ git prune --dry-run --verbose`